QQBoxy/vite-reactts-eslint-prettier/README.md

 ## Start

-After the successfull installation of the packages: `yarn dev`
+After the successfull installation of the packages: `pnpm dev`

 ## Steps in Vscode